Refused Amazon Shipments and Amazon FBA Pallet Delivery

-Amazon Delivery Refused Because of Outstanding Duties or Fees
+Amazon Shipments Refused Due to Outstanding Duties or Fees

-International shipment always comes with a fee related to the value of the inside goods.
-If the value of those goods exceeds a threshold of $800, there will be duties and fees required before shipment can be complete.
+International shipments always come with fees related to the value of the goods inside.
+For example, if the value of those goods exceeds a threshold of $800, there will be duties and fees required before the shipment can be complete.

-Because Amazon doesn't like paying your bills, they will reject the shipment if anything is due upon arrival.
-Thankfully, this is uncommon due to the US's high de minimis threshold.
+Because Amazon does not like paying your bills, they will reject the shipment if anything is due upon arrival.
+Thankfully, this is uncommon due to the US’s high de minimis threshold.

 A de minimis threshold refers to a specific amount (like $800 in the US) of taxes and fees due before a shipment can be released.
-If your load exceeds this threshold, you will need to make payment before the shipment is released.
+If your load exceeds this threshold, you will need to pay it before the shipment can be released.

 Amazon Shipments Refused Due to Cancellation